 By Leslie Radford

-A national campaign back in 2003 launched an initiative to get Americans to eat more fruits, vegetables and whole grains.
-Their survey concluded the U.S. was eating way too much meat – 222 pound of meat per person per year, which is double the recommended amount.
+A national campaign back in 2003 launched an initiative to get Americans to eat more fruits, vegetables, and whole grains.
+Their survey concluded the U.S. was eating way too much meat – 222 pounds of meat per person per year, which is double the recommended amount.
 And thus, Meatless Mondays was derived to encourage citizens to curb their meat intake.

 Eating too much meat increases saturated fat and cholesterol levels leading to an increase in many health conditions like heart disease.